theengineertcr/TSR/README.txt

 New enemy archetype: EnemySwatOfficer
 Spawns with Light Body Armor
-Spawns with either a flash protective helmet or gas mask Spawns with a random primary weapon from multiplayer Chance to spawn with low ammunition, swapping to backup after a couple of bursts
+Spawns with either a flash protective helmet or gas mask Spawns with a random primary weapon used by players in PvP Chance to spawn with low ammunition, swapping to backup after a couple of bursts